The terms “stroke” and “aneurysm” are sometimes used interchangeably, but these two serious conditions have some important differences.

 |vision problems||vision problems|

 You won’t usually have symptoms if you have an aneurysm unless the aneurysm bursts.
-If an aneurysm bursts, you’ll get a terrible headache suddenly.
+If an aneurysm bursts, you’ll get a sudden and terrible headache.
 You may also get sick to your stomach and vomit.
 The event may also make you very tired or cause you to go into a coma.

-A cerebral aneurysm usually stems from damage to the artery, which can occur from trauma, an ongoing health condition, or a vascular problem that you’ve had since birth.
+An aneurysm in the brain, or cerebral aneurysm, usually stems from damage to the artery.
+It can be caused by trauma, an ongoing health condition such as high blood pressure or drug abuse, or a vascular problem that you’ve had since birth.

 An ischemic stroke is the most common type of stroke, accounting for about 87 percent of all strokes.
 It occurs when an artery in the brain or an artery carrying blood to the brain becomes blocked.
 The blockage may be a blood clot or a narrowing of the artery due to plaque buildup.
-Plaque in an artery is made up of low-density lipoprotein, or bad cholesterol, and other fats and cells.
+Plaque in an artery is made up fats, cells, and low-density lipoprotein (LDL).
+LDL is also known as “bad” cholesterol.

 A hemorrhagic stroke isn’t related to blockage in an artery.
 It’s a bleeding event in which an artery ruptures.
 Blood either stops flowing altogether through that artery or blood flow is reduced as some blood leaks out through the new opening in the artery wall.

 A hemorrhagic stroke may occur due to an irregular formation of blood vessels.
-That is called an arteriovenous malformation (AVM).
+This is called an arteriovenous malformation (AVM).
 These irregular blood vessels can rupture and spill blood into the brain.

-The most common cause of a hemorrhagic stroke is the bursting of a cerebral aneurysm.
+The most common cause of a hemorrhagic stroke is the bursting of a small artery due to very high blood pressure.
+It can also be caused by a cerebral aneurysm.
 A blood vessel wall becomes weak because it’s bulging outward.
 Eventually, an aneurysm can burst.
 The hole in the artery wall means blood flow is reduced farther downstream.
 That causes blood to spill into the tissue surrounding the artery.

 Any time blood flow to a part of the brain is disrupted the event is called a stroke.